ctfdavis/ctfdavis/README.md

 # Hi, this is dcufo.
-- Building websites and web apps have been my favourite pasttime.
+- Building websites and web apps has become one of my favourite pastimes.
 - Check out my web development blog: https://dcufo.com.
 - Living in the now.
 Code every day.